rightpeach/jk/README.md

 2) Run model

     a. download PaddleScience code

     - confirm working directory

     - downlaod paddlescience code from  [github](https://github.com/PaddlePaddle/PaddleScience), git clone is also worked by the following code:

     ```
     git clone https://github.com/PaddlePaddle/PaddleScience.git
     ```

-   *(当前测试已经从git下载PaddleScience-develop.zip至本地)*
-* 将PaddleScience解压到目标路径，并修改文件夹名称为PaddleScience
+    - rename the folder name as PaddleScience

 A PINN model is jointly composed using what used to be a traditional PDE setup and 1